lennonokun/hustle/README.md

 * explain scripts + dependencies in README
 * look at each files TODOs
 ### Solver
-* rename "Config"
-* should hard be in config?
-* add cache config to main?
+* add cache settings to main?
 * record cache stats
 * standardize types for stuff like NLETS and wlen
 * make heuristics work for any word bank